sam-mcclure/Study-Guide/JavaScript/Notes.md

 * Render is given higher priority than other callbacks.
 It also has to wait for other actions to finish

+## IIFE

+* Immeadiately Invoked Function Expression.
+A function expression that is called immediately after you define it.
+It is usually used when you want to create a new variable scope

+* The (surrounding parenthesis) prevernts it from treating it as a function declaration

+* The final parenthesis() are executing the function expression

+* On IIFE you are calling the function exactly when you are defining it( result.push( function() {return i}))

+* Using IIFE enables you to attach private data to a function, creates fresh environments, and avoids polluting the global namespace

 # Week 2

 ## Hoisting